JuliaAstro/LombScargle.jl/README.md

 ### Fast Algorithm ###

-When the observation times are evenly spaced, you can you can compute an approximate generalised Lomb–Scargle periodogram using a fast O[N log(N)] algorithm proposed by Press & Rybicki (1989) that greatly speeds up calculations.
-For comparison, the true Lomb–Scargle periodogram has complexity O[N^2].
+When the observation times are evenly spaced, you can compute an approximate generalised Lomb–Scargle periodogram using a fast algorithm proposed by Press & Rybicki (1989) that greatly speeds up calculations, as it scales as O[N log(M)] for N data points and M frequencies.
+For comparison, the true Lomb–Scargle periodogram has complexity O[NM].
 The larger the number of datapoints, the more accurate the approximation.

 The only prerequisite in order to be able to employ this fast method is to provide a `times` vector as a `Range` object, which ensures that the times are